logicplace/race-mini-editor/README.md

 Edit the track with [Tiled](https://www.mapeditor.org/).
 The TMX library used here technically only supports up to 1.2 but 1.4 works fine for me so that's probably fine!

-You may edit the tilemap and metadata in Tiled.
+You may edit the tilemap, AI (sorta), and metadata in Tiled.
 Note that the first and last 12 columns of tiles should be identical except for the flag.
 For the tileset, you'll have to edit it in your image editor of choice.

 Only use the correct tileset for the correct layer and do not change the layer names.